Things to Do in Marrakech, What to See?

 Aerial Adventures: Hot Air Ballooning Over Marrakech Palms

-• 25 – Attend a Traditional Moroccan Wedding
+Attend a traditional Moroccan Wedding

 Regal Matrimony: Celebrating a Traditional Moroccan Wedding